Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 Toast pricing has three main components that stack on top of each other:

-1. Software subscription — your monthly plan fee ($0–$165+/month)
+1. Software subscription, your monthly plan fee ($0–$69+/month for published tiers, custom above that)

-2. Payment processing — a percentage of every card transaction (2.49%–3.50%+ per swipe)
+2. Payment processing, a percentage of every card transaction (2.49%–3.50%+ per swipe)

-3. Hardware — terminals, handhelds, KDS screens ($500–$5,000+ upfront or financed)
+3. Hardware, terminals, handhelds, KDS screens ($500–$5,000+ upfront or financed)

-The software fee gets all the marketing attention, but processing is where Toast really makes money — and where most restaurants underestimate their costs.
+The software fee gets all the marketing attention, but processing is where Toast really makes money, and where most restaurants underestimate their costs.

 Toast Software Plans and Monthly Fees